 5. Planned giving opens up more giving opportunities.

-The occasional donors, volunteers, and other supporters who sit at the bottom of the donor pyramid still care deeply about the organization.
+The occasional donors, volunteers, and other supporters at the bottom of the donor pyramid still care deeply about the organization.
 That’s why nonprofits should provide as many giving options to supporters as possible.
 These include options that don’t affect immediate income.

 3 benefits of planned giving for donors

 In conversations with donors, how can you best answer the question, “Why make a bequest?”
 From becoming part of an organization’s legacy society to tax breaks, donors benefit from planned gifts in several ways.
 If nonprofits clearly explain these benefits, planned giving can be an incredibly powerful way to raise funds and drive their missions forward.

 1. Donors can create a legacy for themselves or their families.

 Through planned gifts, donors can leave a legacy behind after they pass.
 That’s why planned giving programs are often called legacy programs or legacy societies.
 Whether leaving a bequest as a tribute to a family member or creating a legacy for themselves, donors benefit from planned gifts because they can make a lasting impact on a cause that’s important to them.

 While major donors can create a big impact during their lifetimes and occasionally be recognized with naming opportunities, charitable bequests are one of the few ways that any donor can see similar recognition.
 To honor these gifts, nonprofits often offer perks like public acknowledgments or special events.
 Some universities will even create named scholarships in the donor’s memory.

 By inviting planned giving donors to join a legacy society, nonprofits will strengthen connections to their organization’s cause.
 And this stewardship can be extremely important for ensuring the future of that planned gift.
 Over time, many bequest donors change their charitable plans as they update their wills.
 With active legacy societies, nonprofits maintain thriving donor relationships and encourage donors to keep them in their wills.